microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

      ![clonetherepo](images/clonetherepo.png)

-1. An instance of **Visual Studio** opens and you might be prompted to sign into to your account.You may Sign in to your account.
+1. An instance of **Visual Studio** opens and you might be prompted to sign into to your account.
+Sign in to your account.

 1. Set the local path where you want the local repository to be placed and select **Clone**.